 - Crowdfunding- To raise smaller sums of money from multiple supporters, you might start an equity crowdfunding campaign.
 In recent years, crowdfunding has aided a number of businesses, and there are thousands of reputable crowdfunding sites tailored for various types of companies.

-4. Registering and Naming your Business
+4. Registering Your Business

 Business registration is a vital step in the incorporation process for every business.
 It provides numerous advantages, protects your business and secures your rights against third parties; failure to register your business can result in legal consequences.
 Business registration enhances the business reputation, and customers can trust you more because they know the company is licenced, which means there is less risk of fraud.